rebelot/terminal.nvim/README.md

 ## Features

 - Super lightweight
-- The API/Commands provided by the `terminal.nvim` will will affect any. terminal, whether you spawn it "manually" (`:term`), using `terminal.nvim`, or via any other plugin.
+- The API/Commands provided by the `terminal.nvim` will affect any terminal, whether you spawn it "manually" (`:term`), using `terminal.nvim`, or via any other plugin.
 - Persistent and named terminals.
 - Easily toggle or cycle terminals.